makriot/publexity/README.md

 **Publexity** is a powerful Telegram bot designed to help users discover and retrieve academic articles, abstracts, and analyses from various online sources.
 By leveraging multiple databases, Publexity provides a seamless experience for researchers and enthusiasts alike.

 ## Concept Overview
-Publexity will allow users to input queries and receive detailed responses that include:
+Publexity should allow users to input queries and receive detailed responses that include:
 - **Title**: A well-formatted title of the article.
 - **Source**: The originating platform (e.g., Arxiv, Google Scholar).
 - **PDF Link**: Direct access to the publication.
 - **Abstract**: A summarized version of the abstract for quick understanding.
 - **Sources**

-The bot will search across several reputable platforms:
+The bot should search across several reputable platforms:
-- Google Scholar
+- [x] Google Scholar
-- Arxiv
+- [ ] Arxiv
-- Semantic Scholar
+- [ ] Semantic Scholar
-- Reddit
+- [ ] Reddit
-- Google
+- [ ] Google

 ## Technology Stack
 - aiohttp: For asynchronous HTTP requests.